-Turkey's urbanization-led development strategy: impacts and manifestations in Ankara
+Turkey's urbanisation-led development strategy: impacts and manifestations in Ankara

 This research is focused on the emergence, impacts and limitations of Turkey’s contemporary development strategy in which state-coordinated urbanisation has replaced industrialisation as the primary engine of economic growth.